vmcommits/Initial-commit-Day-Predictor-app-with-tests/README.md

 # 📅 Day Predictor

 A simple Python CLI app that predicts the day of the week for any given date.
+Anyone who wants to get more features can contact me.

 ## 🚀 How to Run